labor-digital/asset-building/documentation/Config-v2.md

 As stated in the section **Typescript, ES6 and Polyfills** you may also define polyfills that should be provided for your application.
 Those will be added to the default polyfills which are always provided.

-You may set this option to false to disalbe all polyfills
+You may set this option to FALSE to disable all polyfills
 ```
 "labor": {
   "apps": [